You stay classy, San Diego.

 As a side note, how cute are the street lights?
 I loved the palm trees.

 San Diego’s Gaslamp Quarter is filled to capacity with bars and restaurants.
 The area definitely comes alive at night when it seems most locals come out to play.
 During my walk through one morning I was stopped by a guy from Save the Children who wanted to sell me a sponsorship.
 Being a tourist I couldn’t sign up but I got a hug instead.
 I guess that’s a solo travel win.
-There is an outdoors Westfield beside the quarter, which is kind of hard to navigate but nonetheless has the usual chain stores for all to enjoy.
+There is an outdoors Westfield beside the quarter, which is kind of hard to navigate.
+Nonetheless, it has the usual chain stores for all to enjoy.

 From here I continued west to the water for a seaside walk, passing a submarine, a large navy vessel and pirate ships.
 They may or may not have been inhabited by pirates but that’s what they looked like.
 There is a footpath that stretches all the way along, so make sure you take some time to have a wander when in town.